JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 {{< /details >}}

-{{< details title="In the context of video | Summarized 📌" closed="true" >}}
+{{< details title="In the context of video | ND Filters, Summarized 📌" closed="true" >}}

 ND filters are particularly crucial for video because you typically want to maintain a consistent frame rate and shutter speed for natural motion.

 Adjusting the aperture and ISO (sensitivity) are the primary ways to control exposure, but aperture also affects depth of field, and increasing ISO can introduce noise.

 ND filters provide an additional way to control the amount of light without sacrificing your desired cinematic motion or depth of field.

 While a good quality ND filter should ideally not affect color, some cheaper ones might introduce a slight color cast.
 It's generally recommended to invest in reputable brands to minimize this issue.
 Post-processing can often correct minor color casts if they occur.

-Essentially, ND filters give you greater control over your exposure settings in bright light, allowing you to achieve creative effects and maintain the desired look and feel of your video or photographs
+Essentially, **ND filters give you greater control over your exposure settings in bright light**, allowing you to achieve creative effects and maintain the desired look and feel of your video or photographs

 {{< /details >}}